-Sam Eaton serves as Deputy Administrator and Legal Counsel for OSC.
-As Deputy Administrator, he oversees staff, projects, budgets, and initiatives.
+Sam Eaton serves as Interim Administrator for OSC.
+Sam oversees staff, projects, budgets, and initiatives.
 Sam provides legal and policy advice on numerous wildlife and natural resource issues including sage-grouse, wolverine, salmon and steelhead, caribou; as well as, state and federal land use planning.
 Sam also represents OSC and the governor in ESA litigation and coordinates comments on various NEPA and ESA initiatives.

 Amy came to OSC in December of 2008 as a Project Manager.
 Her primary responsibility is to provide administrative and technical support to our federal, state and private partners pertaining to Federal assistance programs such as the Idaho Fish Accords and Bonneville Power Administration's Fish and Wildlife funding.
 Prior to OSC, Amy worked at the Idaho State Department of Agriculture serving in the Division of Plant Industries, Noxious Weeds Program as well as the Division of Animal Industries, Animal Identification Program.
 Amy earned her B.S. in Environmental Science from the University of Idaho.